 - Enhanced Profit Margins: Built-in cost monitoring and CVR help companies catch scope creep early.
 Instead of reacting to overruns after they happen, managers can intervene in real-time.

-- Audit-Ready Financials: Automated VAT reports, payroll ledgers, and compliance documentation ensure readiness for audits and WPS submissions without scrambling at month-end.
+- Audit-Ready Financials: E-invoicing, automated VAT reports, payroll ledgers, and compliance documentation ensure readiness for audits and WPS submissions without scrambling at month-end.

 - Faster Financial Closings: With real-time posting of costs and automated reconciliation, finance teams spend less time cleaning up data and more time on strategy.